Aimar-Goni/AG_AIMedievalSim/README.md

 2.  **AI Quest Bidding System:**
     *   The `AMS_AIManager` broadcasts available quests, and idle AI characters (`AMS_AICharacter::IsIdle()`) can `EvaluateQuestAndBid`.
 The bid value (`CalculateBidValue`) is a heuristic combining expected reward, distance to task (resource node and delivery point), and the AI's current needs (hunger, thirst).
 The AIManager then assigns the quest to the highest bidder (with tie-breaking).
-    *   **Why Chosen:** This was an attempt to create a more decentralized and emergent task allocation system than simply assigning tasks to the closest or first available AI.
+    *   **Why Chosen:** This was an attempt to create a more decentralized and emergent task allocation system than simply assigning tasks to the closest or first available AI  (Parsons et al., 2003).
 It introduces a simple form of "economic" decision-making and allows AIs that are better suited (e.g., less needy, closer) to preferentially take tasks.
     *   **Evaluation:** The system works well for distributing simple gathering and delivery tasks.
 It prevents one AI from being overloaded while others are idle.
 However, `CalculateBidValue` heuristic needed careful tuning.
 Initially, distance was over-weighted, leading to AIs far away never getting quests.
 The "NeedsPenalty" was crucial to ensure AIs prioritized survival.
 A future improvement could be to factor in AI "skills" or specialized tools if those were implemented.
         ```cpp
         // AMS_AICharacter::CalculateBidValue - Simplified